 Program Details Pregnant Women Assistance (PWA) Brief Description Provides cash assistance to low-income pregnant women who are ineligible for TANF/SFA for a reason other than a failure to cooperate with TANF program rules.
-Legal Authorization RCW 74.62.030 Funding Source Funded by General State funds.
-Population Served Pregnant women who are ineligible for TANF/SFA due to the 60-month time limit or permanent disqualification.
-Pregnant women who are ineligible for TANF because they misrepresented their residence in order to receive TANF benefits in two or more states at the same time.
-Eligibility Recipients must meet income and resource limits; Recipients must pursue federal benefits as a condition of eligibility; Recipients who are assessed as chemically dependent by a certified chemical dependency professional are required to participate in substance abuse treatment as a condition of eligibility.
-Services Cash assistance, case management, and referral services Linkages Low-income housing Food banks Children and family services Community medical centers Charitable organizations
+Legal Authorization RCW 74.62.030.
+Funding Source Funded by General State funds.
+Population Served Pregnant women who are ineligible for TANF/SFA due to the 60- month time limit, permanent disqualification, or another reason other than failure to cooperate with a program rule or requirement.
+Eligibility Recipients must meet income and resource limits.
+Recipients must pursue federal benefits as a condition of eligibility.
+Recipients who are assessed as chemically dependent by a certified chemical dependency professional are required to participate in substance abuse treatment as a condition of eligibility.
+Services Cash assistance, case management, and referral services.
+Linkages Low-income housing.
+Food banks.
+Children and family services.
+Community medical centers.
+Charitable organizations.